crsmith01/hw11-employee-tracker/README.md

 ## Your Task

-My assignment was to modify starter code to create an application called Note Taker that could be used to write, save, and delete notes.
-This application uses an Express.js back-end and save and retrieves note data from a JSON file.

-The application’s front-end was already created, so I just needed to build the back-end, connect the two, and then deploy the entire application to Heroku.
+My assignment was to created a Content Management System (an interface that makes it easy for non-developers to view and interact with information stored in a database) to view and manage departments, roles, and employees of a company.

 ## Table of Contents
 1. [Technologies Used](#Technologies-Used)